acikgozb/dotfiles/installation/roles/acikgozb.multiplexer/README.md

 ## Role Variables

+`zellij_version`

+This variable is used to determine the version of Zellij to install.

+`zellij_url.amd64`

+This variable is used to download Zellij's binary on to the host.

+`zjstatus_version`

+This variable is used to determine the version of `zjstatus` to install.

+`zjstatus_url`

+This variable is used to download Zellij's binary on to the host.

-The variables required by this role need to be defined externally:
+Along with these, here is a list of variables that need to be defined externally:

 `dotfiles_user`